BluCloudEngineer/UWA-Git-Good-Presentation-2022/README.md

 Demonstration files to build and deploy a sample Python Flask web application to Docker Hub and Amazon Web Services (AWS).

+## Assumptions

+*   You will need a [Docker Hub](https://hub.docker.com/) account.
+*   You will need to create a Docker Access Token and add it as a secret to your GitHub repository.
+Please see the reference `Build and push Docker images` in the `REFERENCES.md` file.

 ## Installation

 Run the following commands to download and install the required Python Dependencies: